Welcome to today's edition of the Rush 24-7 podcast.

 Just like they were scared to death Reagan was going to get the nomination.

-Pat Brown, the Democrat father of Jerry Brown, wanted to run against Reagan.
+Even when Reagan ran for governor of California, the first time against Pat Brown, Pat Brown, the Democrat father of Jerry Brown, wanted to run against Reagan.

-They thought Reagan would be the easiest to be because he was his madcap goldwater extremist.
+They thought Reagan would be the easiest to be because he was his madcap Goldwater extremist.

 The Democrats did everything they could to sandbag all of Reagan's opponents so that Reagan would get the gubernatorial nomination.